ImperialCollegeLondon/kinetic-BAAM/README.md

 ## INTRODUCTION
 The repository contains the MATLAB (and equivalent python) scripts and functions of a model for a zero-dimensional time variant kinetics-based cyclic adsorption process.
-Contains routines for forward simulations and multi-objective optimization of PVSA, and VSA processes.
+Contains routines for forward simulations and multi-objective optimization of TVSA, PVSA, and VSA processes.

 ![alt text](https://github.com/ImperialCollegeLondon/kinetic-BAAM/blob/main/rawData/optExample.png?raw=true)